-In this report, we compile market data on convertible debt terms based on an analysis of over 100 issuer-side convertible debt transactions handled by Fenwick over the 15-month period from Jan.
-1, 2017 through March 31, 2018.
+In this report, we compile market data on convertible debt terms based on an analysis of over 100 issuer-side convertible debt transactions deals handled by Fenwick over the 15-month period from January 1, 2018 to March 31, 2019.
 The data is based on deals deemed to be "typical" in structure and does not include any SAFE transactions.